bolliebrain/pearceys-picnics/README.md

 ![Signup](documentation/feature-images/08-signup.png)

 ### 08. Thank You Page
 - This page displays a form submission validation which will result in a new tab showing a 'Thank You For Signing Up!' page.
-The header, navigation and footer remain consistent on this page which will allow the user to be directed back to the home page.
+The header, navigation and footer remain consistent on this page which will allow the user to be directed back to the Home page.

 ![Thank You](documentation/feature-images/09-thankyou.png)